Mummanajagadeesh/site/README.md

 - [ ] Create separate sections for **Resume** (using Overleaf LaTeX) and **Blog**
 - [ ] Improve SEO for the website
 - [ ] Add a link to the **Shopping Cart Bot** project and improve its documentation
+- [ ] Should optimise for mobile screen